Skip to main content

 Now s1.exams.at(0) = 100.0 correctly changes the score in the vector.

-A common place to run into this issue is while trying to loop through students.
+A common place to run into this issue is while trying to loop through students using a range-based for loop.
 Say I want to clear all of the exams for each student.
-I can loop through the students using an enhanced for loop or a counting loop.
-I just need to make sure that I use a reference to store any temporary name for the student:
+So I write the code below to loop through all the students and call clear on their exams vector:

 for (Student& s : students) {